Stages of team development: Tuckman’s 5 stages explained

 Stage 5: Adjourning stage

-The fifth stage of group development is the adjourning stage, sometimes called the mourning stage.
-Once the project is complete or the team disbands, group members may experience a sense of loss, as they’ve developed strong group dynamics.
-This is the time to celebrate the team’s accomplishments, reflect on what was achieved, and acknowledge the contributions of each member.
-It’s important to provide closure and recognition as the team moves on.
+The adjourning stage, sometimes called the mourning stage, occurs when the project is complete or the team disbands.
+Group members may experience a sense of loss, as they've developed strong group dynamics.
+This is the time to celebrate accomplishments, reflect on what was achieved, and provide closure as the team moves on.

 Pro Tip: Take time to recognize individual efforts and celebrate team success.
 This will help members transition from the final stage of group formation into new projects.